 Nursery that Transitions into a Toddler Room Design Inspo:

-What started the Desert Theme in Blake’s room (other than my deep love for Plam Springs/Plam Desert and Arizona) were these two prints!
+What started the Desert Theme in her room (other than my deep love for Plam Springs/Plam Desert and Arizona) were these two prints!
 They originally had been in the “guest room”.
 I always try to purchase decor that can easily be moved from room to room.

 The Coziest Nursery Corner:

 This corner is definitely as cozy as it looks!
-This rocking chair was found on Craig’s List in 2015 when I was pregnant with Liam.
+This rocking chair was found on Craig’s List in 2015 when I was pregnant with my son.
 I truly loved being able to use it twice!
 To make the wooden chair a little more cozy, we placed a genuine sheep skin over it.
 I was really able to channel all of the gender neutral desert vibes with this Copper Pearl Reversible Quilt.
-We kept the round STOENSE Ikea Rug that had been in the room from when it was Liam’s, at $59 this is one of my favorite rugs.
+We kept the round STOENSE Ikea Rug that had been in the room from when it was my son’s, at $59 this is one of my favorite rugs.
 Plus being round, it really complements all of the other shapes we have going on in the room.

 Giving you a close up of this little corner, one of my absolute favorite pieces to use throughout the house is the FLÅDIS Basket from Ikea!
 At $9.99 you really cant beat such a versatile piece.
-We use the FLADIS basket for swaddles (pictured above) shoes, toys etc. In Blake’s room we store extra swaddles to help soften up the room.
+We use the FLADIS basket for swaddles (pictured above) shoes, toys etc. In her room we store extra swaddles to help soften up the room.
 Plus let’s get real, that basket is totally hiding the cord from the salt lamp and floor lamp.
 All three of the cacti are from Target!
 I have linked a few that are similar here, here and here.
 The salt lamp of course is from Evolution Salt Co, and the table is GLADOM from Ikea, at $19.99 you are getting style, function and not breaking the bank.
 Last but not least, the floor lamp is from Target as well.

 Nursery to Toddler Room, Function meets Fashion: